ayushman1024/TASK-Management-System/README.md

 	spring.mail.password=password`
 Read [Google SMTP common issues](https://help.dreamhost.com/hc/en-us/articles/115001719551-Troubleshooting-GMAIL-SMTP-authentication-errors)

-- Install Tomcat 9 and configure it with your project.
-- Run the project from **BackendApplication.java**, it will automatically create all the tables in your database.
+- Run the project from **BackendApplication.java**, all the tables will be initialised in database with its first run.
 - Now execute **roles.sql** on your database.

 ### Frontend